Egg oil: Cosmetics

 Egg yolk has been used in traditional cosmetics since the eleventh century in Jewish, Greek, Arab, and Latin cultures.
 Several popular modern cosmetic brands contain egg oil.

 Hair care

-Egg oil is widely used in Indian medicine for hair care to treat hair fall, dandruff, grey hair and frizzy hair.
+Egg oil is widely used in India for hair care.

 Skin care

-Egg oil can be used as an excipient/carrier in a variety of cosmetic preparations such as creams, ointments, sun-screen products, treatment of sunburn or lotions where it acts as an emollient, moisturizer, anti-oxidant, penetration enhancer, occlusive skin conditioner, and anti-bacterial agent.
+Egg oil can be used as an excipient/carrier in a variety of cosmetic preparations such as creams, ointments, sun-screen products, or lotions where it acts as an emollient, moisturizer, anti-oxidant, penetration enhancer, occlusive skin conditioner, and anti-bacterial agent.

 Pharmaceuticals

 Scabies

 For treatment of scabies in Spain, oil of egg yolk was used along with oil of castor and roses in ancient Andalusia.

 Wounds

 Egg oil was traditionally used in treating wounds and injuries.
 In the 16th century, Ambroise Paré used a solution of egg yolk, oil of roses, and turpentine for war wounds, an old method that the Romans had discovered 1000 years before him.
 He published his first book The method of curing wounds caused by arquebus and firearms in 1545.